-Complaining Witness means any person (or his or her proxy) alleging a violation(s) of this AR 6:2regulation.
-The University may designate a proxy Complaining Witness complaining witness, or initiate proceedings without a formal Complaint from the victim of an alleged violation of this AR 6:2regulation.
+Complaining Witness means any person (or his or her proxy) alleging a violation(s) of this AR 6:2.
+The University may designate a proxy Complaining Witness, or initiate proceedings without a formal Complaint from the victim of an alleged violation of this AR 6:2.